jordanichristian/und-atsc-python/README.md

 Windows: Open the Command Prompt, and type: `pip install jupyterlab` or `py -m pip install jupyterlab`

 Mac: Open a Terminal, and type: `python3.11 -m pip install jupyterlab`

-After installation, you should now be able to open JupyterLab by typing in the Command Prompt or Terminal: `jupyter lab`

 <br>